-Amacher et al. (2003)7 and Beach et al. (2005)8 provide literature reviews and a basis of economic analysis of non-industrial private forests (NIPF) harvesting decisions.
-Newman and Wear (1993)9 show that Industrial and NIPF owners both demonstrate behavior consistent with profit maximization, yet the determinants of profit differ with the NIPF owners deriving significant non-market benefits associated with standing timber.
-Pattanayak et al. (2002)10 revisited the problem as they studied NIPF timber supply and found joint optimization of timber and non-timber values while Gan et al. (2001)11 showed that the impact of a reduced discount rate actually had the same impact as the addition of an amenity value.
+Amacher et al. (2003)9 and Beach et al. (2005)10 provide literature reviews and a basis of economic analysis of non-industrial private forest (NIPF) harvesting decisions.
+Newman and Wear (1993)11 show that Industrial and NIPF owners both demonstrate behavior consistent with profit maximization, yet the determinants of profit differ with the NIPF owners deriving significant non-market benefits associated with standing timber.
+Pattanayak et al. (2002)12 revisited the problem as they studied NIPF timber supply and found joint optimization of timber and non-timber values while Gan et al. (2001)13 showed that the impact of a reduced discount rate actually had the same impact as the addition of an amenity value.

-The United States Department of Agriculture (USDA) Forest Inventory and Analysis (FIA) group provides inventory data on forests in their periodic assessment of forest resources (Smith et al. 200912).
+The United States Department of Agriculture (USDA) Forest Inventory and Analysis (FIA) group provides inventory data on forests in their periodic assessment of forest resources (Smith et al. 200914).
 This data allows for the analysis of total U.S. forest acres by age class for three broad ownership classes: Private, State, and National Forest.
 While the publicly available FIA data does not include any further breakdown of the private ownership group, we were provided with the twenty-year age class data from USDA FIA research foresters, including private corporate and private non-corporate classes.
 Bringing this economic theoretical framework together with this data aided in the derivation of discount rate value estimates for other forestland ownership classes (Table 1).

 This methodology establishes an average baseline determination technique for all major non-federal forest ownership classes in the United States.
 Project Proponents shall use the baseline discount rate values in Table 1 for the appropriate ownership class to identify a project-specific NPV-maximizing baseline scenario.
-Project Proponents use the baseline discount rate values for NPV maximization for
+Project Proponents then design a project scenario for the purposes of increased carbon sequestration.
+The project scenario by definition will result in a lower NPV than the baseline

-7 Amacher, G.S., Conway, M.C., and J. Sullivan.
+9 Amacher, G.S., Conway, M.C., and J. Sullivan.
 2003.
 Econometric analyses of nonindustrial forest landowners: is there anything left to study?
 Journal of Forest Economics 9, 137-164

-8 Beach, R.H., Pattanayak, S.K., Yang, J.C., Murray, B.C., and R.C.
+10 Beach, R.H., Pattanayak, S.K., Yang, J.C., Murray, B.C., and R.C.
 Abt.
 2005.
 Econometric studies of non-industrial private forest management a review and synthesis.
 Forest Policy and Economics, 7(3), 261-281

-9 Newman, D.H. and D.N.
+11 Newman, D.H. and D.N.
 Wear.
 1993.
 Production economics of private forestry: a comparison of industrial and nonindustrial forest owners.
 American Journal of Agricultural Economics 75:674-684

-10 Pattanayak, S., Murray, B., Abt, R., 2002.
+12 Pattanayak, S., Murray, B., Abt, R., 2002.
 How joint is joint forest production?
 An econometric analysis of timber supply conditional on endogenous amenity values.
-Forest Science 47 (3), 479-491 the appropriate ownership class and run a project scenario for purposes of increased carbon sequestration.
-Project Proponents then design a project scenario for the purposes of increased carbon sequestration.
-The project scenario by definition will result in a lower NPV than the baseline scenario.
+Forest Science 47 (3), 479-491 scenario.
 The difference between these two harvest forecasts are the basis for determining carbon impacts and ERTs attributable to the project.

-11 Gan, J., Kolison Jr., S.H. and J.P.
+13 Gan, J., Kolison Jr., S.H. and J.P.
 Colletti.
 2001.
 Optimal forest stock and harvest with valuing non-timber benefits: a case of U.S. coniferous forests.
 Forest Policy and Economics 2(2001), 167-178

-12 Smith, W. Brad, tech. coord.; Miles, Patrick D., data coord.; Perry, Charles H., map coord.; Pugh, Scott A., Data CD coord.
+14 Smith, W. Brad, tech. coord.; Miles, Patrick D., data coord.; Perry, Charles H., map coord.; Pugh, Scott A., Data CD coord.
 2009.
 Forest Resources of the United States, 2007.
 GTR WO-78.
 Washington, DC: USDA, Forest Service, Washington Office.
 336 p

 Table 1.
-Columbia Carbon IFM methodology discount rates for Net Present Value determinations by U.S. Forestland Ownership Class.
+Discount rates for Net Present Value determinations by U.S. Forestland Ownership Class.